 A sleep study is a way to measure what’s going on during a child’s sleep.
 It’s also known as a polysomnogram.
-It is a painless test done overnight in a hospital or clinic.
-Although it is less commonly used in children, a home sleep apnea test may be used, if your provider feels that it is appropriate.
+It's a painless test done overnight in a hospital or clinic.
+Another type of sleep study is the home sleep apnea test (HSAT).
+The HSAT is used less commonly in children, but may be ordered if your provider feels that it's appropriate.
+The American Academy of Sleep Medicine does not recommend using the HSAT to diagnose obstructive sleep apnea (OSA) in children.

 Why sleep studies are done

 A sleep study measures how well a child sleeps.
-It can be used to find out if your child has a sleep disorder, such as obstructive sleep apnea (OSA).
+It can be used to find out if your child has a sleep disorder, such as OSA.
 OSA is a common problem in children.
 But it often goes undiagnosed.
 This is partly because symptoms can be different than they are in adults.
 OSA happens when the airway is blocked during sleep.
 When this happens, the brain tells the body to wake up just enough to open the airway and allow breathing again.
-This can happen many times throughout the night, even though your child doesn’t remember it.
-Other disorders that can be diagnosed during a sleep study include sleep terrors, restless legs syndrome, and narcolepsy.
+This can happen many times during the night, even though your child doesn’t remember it.
+Other disorders can also be diagnosed during a sleep study.
+Some of these include sleep terrors, restless legs syndrome, and narcolepsy.

 What happens during a sleep study?

 Most sleep studies are done at a sleep clinic or a sleep lab.
 Your child will sleep overnight in a private room that is like a hotel or hospital room.
-In many cases, a parent or family member can stay overnight.
-In the morning you and your child can go home.
+In many cases, a parent or family member can stay overnight, too.
+In the morning, you and your child can go home.

-A sleep study uses wires and electrodes attached to the body while your child sleeps.
-Electrodes are little sticky pads.
+A sleep study uses wires, sensors or electrodes (small sticky pads) attached to the body while your child sleeps. .
 They’re put on the body, face, and head.
 Wires are attached to the electrodes.
 These measure brain waves and other signals from your child’s body during sleep.
 The wires lead to a computer that records information.

-During a sleep study, the electrodes will record your child’s:
+During your child's sleep study, the following will be recorded:

 Before your child’s sleep study